alekdavis/PlexBackup/GETTING STARTED.md

 ## Restore

 To restore Plex application data from a backup, make sure that you have a running Plex instance (e.g. a brand new Plex installation).
-Verify the config file (`PlexBackup.ps1.json`) settings.
-In a typical case, you do not need to make any changes to the config file (the script will pick up the latest backup snapshot from the backup root folder).
+Verify the config file (`PlexBackup.ps1.json`) settings (in a typical case, you do not need to make any changes to the config file since the script will pick up the latest backup snapshot from the backup root folder).
 Execute the following command:

 ```PowerShell
 .\PlexBackup.ps1 -Restore